usnistgov/FIPS201/_FIPS201/frontend.md

 The format for a CBEFF header is specified in [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76).

-The CBEFF signature block contains the digital signature of the biometric data record and facilitates the verification of integrity of the biometric data record.
+The CBEFF signature block contains the digital signature of the biometric data record and facilitates the verification of the integrity of the biometric data record.
 The CBEFF signature block **SHALL** be encoded as a CMS external digital signature as specified in [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76).
 The algorithm and key size requirements for the digital signature and digest algorithm are detailed in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).